geekyutao/RN/README.md

 Please run the codes where the python is Version 3.x and pytorch>=0.4.

-PS: The results of this version codes are better than those in the paper.
+PS: 1) The results of this version codes are better than those in the paper.
 The original base inpainting model that RN uses is not very stable (the result variance is a bit large) and we only reported conservative results.
 However, we optimized the base model and improved its robustness after the pulication so that the results now are better.
+2) RN wants to bring an insight that spatially region-wise normalization is better for some CV tasks such as inpainting.
+Theoretically, RN can be both BN-style or IN-style.
+Both have pros and cons.
+IN-style RN gives less blurring results and achieves style consistence to background in some extent, while suffers from spatial inconsistence if the model representation ability is limited.
+BN-style RN gives higher PSNR on an aligned validation data, but makes regions more blurring and causes much data-bias risk when testing data distribution has a certain shift to training data distribution.
+One chooses the RN style according to the specific scene.
+(See [issue #12](https://github.com/geekyutao/RN/issues/12))

 ## Repo Update:
 - [04/26/2022] Support torch >= 1.7; fix old-version issues.